Exploring the amazing Trolltunga

 DON’T hike in jeans and trainers.
 Really, you’ll regret it!
 We’ve already covered a list of essential items that you should take- read it again.
 Ask yourself honestly if your hiking equipment is good enough.
 Are missing a couple of essentials?
 There are plenty of places where you can hire equipment in the area.
 After all, you’re in Norway.
 Hiking is what we do best!

 The route can take up to 12 hours, including a few much-needed breaks.
 It a pretty long trek, so it’s recommended that you begin the Trolltunga hike between 6:00-10:00 am.
 Trolltunga is challenging at the best of times, so you definitely won’t want to be walking in the dark.
 Stick to daylight hours and give yourself enough time to complete it!

 Where to stay for a Trolltunga hike

 While Bergen and Stavanger are popular destinations to stay for most visitors, many people book an overnight stay elsewhere.
 If you’re planning to hike to Trolltunga, then you should consider staying in Odda or Tyssedal the night before.
 Trolltunga Hotel, Trolltunga Guest House or Hardanger Hotel are popular accommodation choices!
 By staying close by, you can begin your hike nice and early.
 That way, you’ll have plenty of time to complete it and a bit more beauty sleep!

 It’s also worth noting that camping on the Trolltunga trail is permitted.
 Many visitors choose to spend the night spoilt by the beautiful surroundings.
-There are no restrictions as to where you can pitch your tent.
 Although, you’ll annoy people if you set up camp in the middle of the pathway.
 Find a secluded spot!
 If you choose to experience Norway’s natural environment, make sure you take the right camping equipment.

 How to get to Trolltunga